fega/arduair/README.md

 ## platform API

-We built a very simple API with some non-rest request, because it's easy to perform GET request from arduino.
+We built a very simple API with some non-rest request, because it's easy to perform GET request from Arduino.

 ### Send data without date